mikudehuane/Federated-Averaging/README.md

 Modify parameters in simulator.py and run it.

-Data is partitioned Non-IID and unbalanced.
+Data are partitioned Non-IID and unbalanced.